 ✓ Protect your Medicare card(s) at all times.

-✓ Read all communications from medicare, both mailed and electronically.
+✓ Read all communications from Medicare, both mailed and electronic.

-✓ Know your enrollment periods, as well as your open enrollment periods, to make changes or additions to your current Medicare benefits.
+✓ Know your enrollment periods, including your open enrollment periods, to make changes or additions to your current Medicare benefits.

 ✓ Gather information and ask questions regarding aspects of Medicare that you do not understand.

-✓ Call Medicare should you believe you were misled or misguided by a doctor, medical provider or insurance agent.
+✓ Call Medicare if you believe you were misled or misguided by a doctor, medical provider or insurance agent.